MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors.md

 #### UIFlowAlreadyRunning

-This error might occur in one of the following situations:
+When a desktop flow is already running on the machine, this error might occur in one of the following situations:

-- When you run an attended or unattended desktop flow, and the number of active sessions on the machine has reached its limit.
+- You run an attended or unattended desktop flow, and the number of active sessions on the machine has reached its limit.
-- When you try to open a session for a user who is already logged in.
+- You try to open a session for a user who is already logged in.

 ##### Resolution